Wyoming

 Indigenous peoples have inhabited the region for thousands of years.
-Historic and currently federally recognized tribes include the Arapaho, Crow, Lakota, and Shoshone.
 Part of the land that became Wyoming came under American sovereignty via the Louisiana Purchase, part via the Oregon Treaty, and, lastly, via the Mexican Cession.
 With the opening of the Oregon Trail, the Mormon Trail, and the California Trail, vast numbers of pioneers traveled through parts of the state that had once been traversed mainly by fur trappers, and this spurred the establishment of forts, such as Fort Laramie, that today serve as population centers.
 The Transcontinental Railroad supplanted the wagon trails in 1867 with a route through southern Wyoming, bringing new settlers and the establishment of founding towns, including the state capital of Cheyenne.
 On July 10, 1890, Wyoming became the union's 44th state.

-The Republican presidential nominee has carried the state in every election since 1968.
-Wyoming was the first state to allow women the right to vote doing so since it was territory in 1869, and achieving statehood in 1890.
-It was also the first state to grant women the right to assume elected office, as well as the first state to elect a female governor, Nellie Tayloe Ross.
+Women's suffrage in Wyoming dates to 1869 when it granted women the right to vote as a territory, and in 1890 it became the first state allowing its woman citizens to vote.
+It also became the first state to allow women to hold elected office and the first to elect a female governor, Nellie Tayloe Ross.
 In honor of this part of its history, its official nickname is "The Equality State" and its official state motto is "Equal Rights".
 Farming and ranching, and the attendant range wars, feature prominently in the state's history.
 Wyoming's economy is largely based on tourism and the extraction of minerals such as coal, natural gas, oil, and trona.
 Its agricultural commodities include barley, hay, livestock, sugar beets, wheat, and wool.

-Wyoming does not require the beneficial owners of LLCs to be disclosed in the filing, which creates an opportunity for a tax haven.
-Wyoming levies no individual or corporate income tax and no tax on retirement income.

 Etymology

-The region had acquired the name Wyoming by 1865 when Representative James Mitchell Ashley of Ohio introduced a bill to Congress to provide a "temporary government for the territory of Wyoming".
-The territory was named after the Wyoming Valley in Pennsylvania.
-Thomas Campbell wrote his 1809 poem "Gertrude of Wyoming", inspired by the Battle of Wyoming in the American Revolutionary War.
-The name ultimately derives from the Lenape Munsee word xwé:wamənk ('at the big river flat').
+The name Wyoming originally denoted a valley in Pennsylvania.
+It was made famous by Thomas Campbell's poem "Gertrude of Wyoming" (1808), which dramatizes the Wyoming Massacre of 1778.
+As a name for the region that would become the state of Wyoming, it was put forward by Representative James Mitchell Ashley of Ohio in 1865.
+Ashley argued that the name was both "beautiful" and semantically fitting for a region on the edge of the Great Plains, since it means "at the big plains" in the Munsee Delaware language.
+When in 1868 a bill was introduced to organize this region as a territory, Congress considered the name Lincoln, but ultimately accepted Ashley's suggestion.